cloudmesh-community/fa19-516-147/project/report.md

 ## Objective

-We will be providing database abstractions to host arbitry databases in arbitary cloud environments.I norder to varify trhat the databse provision;ing multi cloud env works we will be providing a detailed test to manupulate data indatbase , this will incljude standerd datbase functionality.The implemention is being is cunduded as part of API rest services and we will be using following clud . amazon, azure and local db . we will bb eproviding pytest to deploy and execute thye verification iof the correctness of this services
+We will be providing database abstractions to host arbitrary databases in arbitrary cloud environments.In order to verify that the database provisioning multi cloud environment works , we will be providing a detailed test to manipulate data in database.
+This will include standard database functionality.The implementation is being conducted as part of API REST services and we will be using following clouds:

-Objective of this project is to perform data management activities on Cloud DB by abstracting ,loading and accessing databases into Cloud DB.

-/%Objective of this project is to design and implement data pipeline to load CSV data into Cloud environment and make it available for consumption through REST API.%/
+1. Amazon
+1. Azure
+1. and Local DB
+We will be providing pytest to deploy and execute the verification of the correctness of this services.

 ## Design Components